InstantBuddha/dockerized-react-laravel-markdown-blog-engine/README.md

 Nevertheless, if an image is not found, nginx will return `NotFound.jpeg` instead of a 404 screen to avoid problems (and cause others, haha).

+## TODO:
+Automated Validation: Integrate a linter or CI/CD pipeline that checks for valid front matter before files are processed.